Deer

 In many deer species, which live in cold climates, the summer pelt is reddish-brown, whereas the winter pelt is greyish.

 Although deer-like, musk deer (Moschidae) and chevrotains, or mouse-deer (Tragulidae), constitute separate families of ruminants, which are not closely related to true deer.
-Musk deer are described in depth on the page Animals – Mammals: Mammals of the Indian Subcontinent.
+Musk deer are described on the page Animals – Mammals: Mammals of the Indian Subcontinent.

 Resting spotted deer stag (Axis axis) with antlers in velvet, Ranthambhor National Park, Rajasthan, India.
 (Photo copyright © by Kaj Halberg)